 All PCIe defined hot-plug signals are supported on each port using low cost external I/O expanders.
-Hot-plug package pin signals are supported for up to five ports using GPIO alternate functions.
-Table 10.1 lists the hot-plug inputs and outputs that may be associated with a slot.
-When enabled during configuration in the PCIESCAP register, these inputs and outputs are made available to external logic using either an external I/O expander located on the master SMBus interface or GPIO alternate function pins.
+Table 9.1 lists the hot-plug inputs and outputs that may be associated with a slot.
+When enabled during configuration in the PCIESCAP register, these inputs and outputs are made available to external logic using an external I/O expander located on the master SMBus interface.